thansen29/DOMboCombo/README.md

 # DOMbo Combo
 DOMbo Combo is a lightweight library designed to enhance AJAX requests and manipulate DOM elements.
+Simply fill in a github username, and DOMbo Combo will make an AJAX request to Github's servers, and insert the relevant data in to the DOM.
 ## API

 ### each(cb)